 When will the LSU 100 be released?

-2013 nominations are open July 15 through September 15, 2012.
-Nominees may begin the application process soon after being notified of their nomination.
-The confidential applications are due to P&N on November 15, 2012.
-After all of the nominations are confidentially ranked, P&N will share the names of the 2013 honorees with SEI.
+2014 nominations and confidential applications open on October 1, 2013.
+Nominations close on February 15, 2014.
+The confidential applications are due to P&N on April 1, 2014.
+After all of the nominations are confidentially ranked, P&N will share the names of the 2014 honorees with SEI in the summer of 2014.
 The honorees will then be contacted by SEI so that they may make plans to join us for the recognition activities.
-The actual list will be released at the LSU 100 events.

 How are the LSU 100 honorees recognized?

-SEI individually notifies LSU 100 honorees and at that time invites them back to campus in spring 2013.
+SEI notifies each LSU 100 honoree of their award and at that time invites them back to campus in fall 2014.
 Nominees are invited to an honorees’ reception, luncheon, and other campus activities.
 Each nominee will be individually recognized at the honoree luncheon, called upon the stage, and will receive a commemorative gift.
-The Welcome Reception is an intimate reception for honorees and their guests to welcome them back to campus.
-We will recognize the Honorees at the Awards Lunch with LSU leadership, faculty, staff and students.
+The welcome reception is an intimate reception for honorees and their guests to welcome them back to campus.
+The SEI will recognize honorees at the awards luncheon with LSU leadership, faculty, staff and students.